scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-However, what make HDF5 great is the numerous libraries written to interact with files of this type and their *extremely rich* feature set.
+However, what makes HDF5 great is the numerous libraries written to interact with files of this type and their *extremely rich* feature set.

 .. break